AbulBashar38/gold-kinen/README.md

-# Gold Kinben - Gold Price Calculator
+# Gold Kinen - Gold Price Calculator

 A React-based gold price calculator application with support for both English and Bangla languages.
 The app allows users to calculate gold prices in different units (gram/bhori) and displays historical gold price charts.